Want to update your bookshelf decor without too much commitment? Make a reversible bookshelf backing that you can change at a moment’s notice!

 The short version is that I cut sheets of foam core to fit each opening and applied a covering to each side.
 I wish it was as easy as it sounds.
 Thankfully, I learned a few tricks along the way.

-7 Tips for Making A Reversible Shelf Backing with Foam Core
+7 Tips for Making A Reversible Bookshelf Backing with Foam Core

-You could make a reversible shelf backing for built-ins like ours, or for book cases and media centers.
-Be sure to measure each opening carefully.
-Since we’re using it for built-ins, and our house is nearing 50 years old, there isn’t a single plumb corner in the house.
+Our house is nearly 50 years old and there isn’t a single plumb corner in the house.
 That means some boards were cut into near trapezoidal shapes to fit the back corners.
-Store-bought bookshelves may not have this issue, but be prepared to cut odd shapes.

 Use a sharp blade and a ruler.